Search-based Testing of Simulink Models with Requirements Tables

 \subsection{Supporting RTs Containing the Previous Operator}

-To support requirements using the \emph{prev} operator, Line~\ref{alg:initialization} analyzes each requirement of the RT and extracts expressions in the form \emph{prev}(s), where $s$ is the name of the signal scoped by the \emph{prev} operator.
-For example, for the RT from \Cref{fig:exampleRT} it extracts the expression \emph{prev}(F\_s).
-It then analyzes each expression in the form $\mathit{prev}(s)$ and adds an input signal to the Stateflow named $\mathit{sPrev}$.
+To support requirements using the \prev operator, the procedure from \Cref{alg:RT2Stateflow} is modified as follows. \begin{itemize} \item Line~\ref{alg:initialization} analyzes each requirement of the RT and extracts expressions in the form $\prev(s)$, where $s$ is the name of the signal scoped by the \prev operator.
+For example, for the RT from \Cref{fig:exampleRT}, it extracts the expression $\prev(F\_s)$.
+It then analyzes each expression in the form $\prev(s)$ and adds an input signal to the Stateflow named $\mathit{sPrev}$.
 The signal $s$ is connected with a Simulink delay block.
 The output of the delay is then connected to the input $\mathit{sPrev}$ of the Stateflow.
-For example, from our RT our translation added an input signal to the Stateflow from \Cref{fig:FitCalculator} named $\mathit{F\_sPrev}$ where $\mathit{F\_s}$ is the name of the signal scoped by the prev operator.
+For example, from our RT our translation added an input signal to the Stateflow from \Cref{fig:FitCalculator} named $\mathit{F\_sPrev}$ where $\mathit{F\_s}$ is the name of the signal scoped by the \prev operator.
 The signal $\mathit{F\_s}$ is connected with a Simulink delay block.
 The output of the delay is then connected to the input $\mathit{F\_sPrev}$ of the Stateflow.
-The expression $\mathit{prev}(\mathit{F\_s})$ of the RT is replaced with the input signal $\mathit{F\_sPrev}$.
-Then, the translation proceeds as described in \Cref{sec:transl}.
+The expression $\prev(\mathit{F\_s})$ of the RT is replaced with the expression $\mathit{F\_sPrev}$. \end{itemize} Then, the translation proceeds as described in \Cref{sec:transl}.